About Misión Para Cristo

 Working through the church Misión Para Cristo serves in the following areas:

 - Prison Ministry --- Vocational and spiritual development in the Waswili Prison.
-Director:

 - Caring for the Needs…Each year the mission is able to bring 4 to 6 containers of food, medicine, medical equipment, school supplies, etc. Warehouse Director: Jose Vargas.
 We work with our school, nursing home, and congregation to develop gardens: Hope4Life, with 3 couples moving to Nicaragua, was started in 2011 to expand the efforts for sustainable living, building water filters and latrines.
-Those families: Henningers, Browns and Counts passed the direction H4L the mission in March of 2017 --- now Sustainable Living MPC Director: Oscar Gutierrez.
+Those families: Henningers, Browns and Counts passed the direction of H4L the mission in March of 2017 --- now Sustainable Living MPC Director: Ricardo Ramirez.
 Reclaim was started by Sydney Clyde in our continued effort to help people to help with themselves.
 Director – Rebecca Molina, as she also the director of Casa Materna.

 Keeping the Main Thing, the Main Thing